 - With F. Louçã.
 “As Time Goes By: From the Industrial Revolutions to the Information Revolution”.
 Oxford: Oxford University Press, 2001.

 Oxford Scholarship Online

 - With Keith Pavitt.
 ‘Editorial’ in “Nelson + Winter + 20”, special issue, Research Policy, Vol. 31/8-9, 2002, pp 1221-1226.

 Technology and Development

-With G. Oldham and E. Turcan, ‘The Transfer of Technology to Developing Countries with Special Reference to Licensing and Know-How Agreements’, Proceedings of UNCTAD Second World Conference, New Delhi (1 February 1968).
+- With G. Oldham and E. Turkcan, ‘The Transfer of Technology to Developing Countries with Special Reference to Licensing and Know-How Agreements’, Proceedings of UNCTAD Second World Conference, New Delhi (1 February 1968).

-With D. Foray,(eds) Technology and the Wealth of Nations, Pinter Publishers, London, (English edition) 1993; Technologie et Richesse des Nations, Economica, Paris, (French edition), 1992.
+- With D. Foray,(eds) Technology and the wealth of nations: the dynamics of constructed advantage.
+Pinter Publishers, London, (English edition) 1993; Technologie et Richesse des Nations, Economica, Paris, (French edition), 1992.

 Technology and Society

 - ‘Technology Assessment and its Social Context’, Studium Generale, Vol.24 (1971), 1038-1050.